-- the non-binding, advisory resolution to approve Verisign's executive compensation (Proposal No. 2); - the ratification of the selection of KPMG LLP as the Company's independent registered public accounting firm for the year ending December 31, 2019 (Proposal No. 3); and - the stockholder proposal, if properly presented at the Annual Meeting, requesting that the Board adopt a policy that requires the Chair of the Board to be an independent member of the Board (Proposal No. 4)
+- the non-binding, advisory resolution to approve Verisign's executive compensation (Proposal No. 2); - the ratification of the selection of KPMG LLP as the Company's independent registered public accounting firm for the year ending December 31, 2020 (Proposal No. 3); and - the stockholder proposal, if properly presented at the Annual Meeting, requesting that the Board take steps to permit stockholder action by written consent (Proposal No. 4)